Panasonic GX9 vs Sony A7S

 It is notable that the A7S has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The GX9 lacks such a headphone port.

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A7S has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7S was succeeded by the Sony A7S II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is the Panasonic GX9 better than the Sony A7S or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Panasonic Lumix DC-GX9:

 - More detail: Offers more megapixels (20.2 vs 12MP) with a 27% higher linear resolution.